MicrosoftDocs/power-platform/power-platform/admin/preview-april-2019-updates.md

 <!-- See what all is included in the April 2019 updates for platform and Sales app.-->

-For enabling the April 2019 updates for Marketing app, visit the [Dynamics 365 Admin center](https://port.crm.dynamics.com/G/manage/index.aspx) and upgrade the Marketing app.
+For enabling the April 2019 updates for Marketing app, visit the [Dynamics 365 Admin center](https://port.crm.dynamics.com/G/manage/index.aspx) and update the Marketing app.

 <!-- See what all is included in the April 2019 updates for Marketing -->